govuk-one-login/di-account-management-backend/docs/adr/0004-store-all-event-data.md

 - We create a new store of user data
 - We'll need to update our systems for deleteing accounts and SARs to cover this new data store
 - We need to add a new system before our current pipeline to store the events
+- We'll need to design and build an event fan-out system when we need to subscribe more than two lambdas to the DynamoDB stream.